As Seen in Gig Harbor Now: Tacoma Rainiers at Cheney Stadium

 Our day

 Third, you guessed it, we had to hit up the playground.
 Whew!
 What a day.
-And that was only an hour of it.
+And that was only the first hour.

 The playground

-Continue reading this story (for free) over on Gig Harbor Now to see what the best options are for big kids and little kids at the playground, game specials on Smile Sundays” and all the 411 on whether diaper bags and strollers are ok!
+Continue reading this story (for free) over on Gig Harbor Now to see what the best options are for big kids and little kids at the playground, upcoming deals this summer, and all the 411 on whether diaper bags and strollers are ok!

 About Tonya Strickland